Toy Story 2: Music

 Randy Newman, who composed and conducted music for the original Toy Story film, returned to score the sequel.
-He wrote two original songs – "When She Loved Me", performed by Sarah McLachlan, and "Woody's Roundup", performed by Riders in the Sky – besides composing the score.
+He wrote two original songs—"When She Loved Me", performed by Sarah McLachlan, and "Woody's Roundup", performed by Riders in the Sky—besides composing the score.
 The song from Toy Story, "You've Got a Friend in Me" was also reused.
 It was sung at two different points during the film by Tom Hanks as Woody and Robert Goulet, the singing voice of Wheezy.
 The score released by Walt Disney Records on November 9, 1999.
 The track "When She Loved Me", which was considered to be among the saddest sequences in both Disney and Pixar films, and the saddest film songs ever written, received acclaim for McLachlan's singing and Newman's compositions.
 The song was nominated at the Academy Awards in 2000 for Best Original Song, though the award went to Phil Collins for "You'll Be in My Heart" from another Disney animated film, Tarzan.

 Release

 Theatrical

 Pixar showed the completed film at CalArts on November 12, 1999, in recognition of the school's ties with Lasseter and more than 40 other alumni who worked on the film.
 The students were captivated.
-The film held its official premiere the next day at the El Capitan Theatre in Los Angeles – the same venue as Toy Story – and was released across the United States on November 24, 1999.
+The film held its official premiere the next day at the El Capitan Theatre in Los Angeles—the same venue as Toy Story—and was released across the United States on November 24, 1999.
+Debuting alongside End of Days, it was released in 3,236 locations, the third-highest number of theaters of any film, after Wild Wild West and Austin Powers: The Spy Who Shagged Me, as well as the widest November release.
 The film's initial theatrical and video releases include Luxo Jr., Pixar's first short film released in 1986, starring Pixar's titular mascot.
 Before Luxo Jr., a disclaimer appears reading: "In 1986 Pixar Animation Studios produced their first film.
 This is why we have a hopping lamp in our logo".
 On December 25, 1999, within a month of the film's theatrical release, a blooper reel was added to the film's mid-credits, which features the characters, Flik (Dave Foley) and Heimlich (Joe Ranft), from A Bug's Life.